 - Dialectical behavior therapy (DBT)

-Group therapy and group based activities in general are offered in both outpatient and inpatient rehabilitation programs because they help clients socialize with others in recovery and develop a support system.
+Group therapy and general group-based activities are offered in both outpatient and inpatient rehabilitation programs because they help clients socialize with others in recovery and develop a support system.
 Group therapy also shows you that you are not alone on your journey to lifelong sobriety and wellness.
 During group sessions, a counselor may utilize trust building activities or simply encourage members to share their experiences based on relevant topics.

 At Northbound, we are proud to provide individualized addiction treatment services to the St. Louis region.
 Whether you are ready to find the right program for your needs or have questions about the treatment process, our team of addiction specialists is ready to assist you.
-Contact us today!
+Just contact us today!